Coupling, local times, immersions: Coupling Brownian motion together with local time

 \subsection{Rate of optimal immersed coupling}

-We now elicit the rate at which the reflection / synchronized coupling occurs.
-This is accomplished by calculating the moment generating function of the optimal immersed coupling time in the non-singular case of \(S_0\neq\widetilde{S}_0\), supposing (without loss of generality) that \(B_0>\widetilde{B}_0\). \begin{thm} Let \(T_\text{couple}\) be the coupling time for Brownian motion together with local time, equivalently for Brownian motion \(B\) together with its supremum \(S\), using the reflection / synchronized coupling described above.
-Let \(\widetilde{B}\) and \(\widetilde{S}\) be the corresponding coupled quantities.
-Under the non-singular conditions \(S_0=B_0>\widetilde{B}_0=\widetilde{S}_0\), the coupling time has the following moment generating function:
+We now elicit the rate at which the reflection/synchronized coupling occurs.
+This is accomplished by calculating the moment generating function of the optimal immersed coupling time in the non-singular case of $S_0\neq\widetilde{S}_0$, supposing (without loss of generality) that $B_0>\widetilde{B}_0$.

+\begin{thm} Let $T_{\mathrm{couple}}$ be the coupling time for Brownian motion together with local time, equivalently for Brownian motion $B$ together with its supremum $S$, using the reflection/synchronized coupling described above.
+Let $\widetilde{B}$ and $\widetilde{S}$ be the corresponding coupled quantities.
+Under the non-singular conditions $ S_0=B_0>\widetilde{B}_0=\widetilde{S}_0$, the coupling time has the following moment generating function: